 Getting enough sleep isn’t just about going to bed earlier.
 In order to be ready for the morning wakeup call, your kids should start waking up sooner, too.
 Just like bedtime, McCready says stop hitting snooze around two weeks before school begins.
 Remind your little ones: having a good sleep schedule is the most important first step to starting the school year off strong.
 (And if all else fails – tell them that getting up earlier means a having a longer play day!)

 The key to a solid routine isn’t just mapping out the steps – but also figuring out what order they should go in.
 McCready recommends establishing a “When-Then” routine.
 “Structure your morning so the ‘yucky’ stuff – like brushing teeth or getting dressed – comes before the fun.”
-For example, tell your kids, “When you’re dressed, your hair is combed, the bed is made, and your backpack and lunch box are by the door, then breakfast will be served.”
+For example, tell your kids, “When you’re dressed, your hair is combed, the bed is made, and your school supplies are in order, then breakfast will be served.”
 Do your kids have a tendency to dawdle?
 Give them a time limit.
 “Let them know the kitchen closes at a specific time,” McCready recommends.